fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 Finally, you can decide which adducts to search by inputting the adduct name and consequent mass shift they cause on a neutral mass.
 This should be inputted in the following format "Adduct_Name : Mass_Shift_to_neutral_mass".
 As an example: "[M+H]+ : 1.007276451988935".
 The software automatically provides an example of common adducts to search based on if `Positive (m/z)` ([M+H]+, [M+Na]+, [M+K]+), `Negative (m/z)` ([M-H]-, [M+Cl]-) or `Neutral` ([M]) were chosen in Step 1.

 With these parameters selected, you can perform the annotation.
+Before the annotation, all selected databases will be merged together.
 The annotation is made by comparing the dataset's masses with the databases.
 Every compound in the database that fall within the error margin threshold chosen to a given metabolite feature is annotated to that feature.
 Thus, very often features have multiple annotations associated (for example, every isomer in a database will be annotated if one is).
 This annotation is based on the fact that the mass value of a feature is not enough to differentiate and choose between different isomers.
-The results of the annotation of our data based on an individual database is the creation of 3 metadata columns: for each metabolic feature, one has a list of compound IDs annotated, another of compound names and another of compound formulas (1).
-This is made independently for each database selected, that is, every single database selected will generate 3 new columns with their own annotations (2).
+The results of the annotation of our data based on an individual database is the creation of 5 metadata columns: for each metabolic feature, one has a list of compound IDs annotated, another of compound names, another of compound formulas, another with the corresponding adducts and the last with the database where the annotated compounds were present (1).
+If KEGG compound IDs are detected in a database a 6th metadata column will be created with these KEGG IDs (2).
 { .annotate }

-1. The lists are in the same order in the 3 columns.
+1. The lists are in the same order in the 5 columns.
 Thus, the 3rd compound ID in its list corresponds to the 3rd compound name in its list.
-2. This is not ideal but avoids the issue of database merging leading to the same metabolite being represented multiple times due to a lack of a standardized metabolite identifier.
+2. The KEGG ID columns are detected by their name - the name must be 'kegg'.

+#### Formula Assignment

+Blah blah, Lorem Ipsum even maybe a bit of dolor.

 #### De-Duplication of Ann.
 Features